Index

 ||||

-Admissions for lower respiratory tract infections in children aged 2, 3 and 4 years (Persons 2-4 yrs)
+Admissions for lower respiratory tract infections (2 to 4 years) (Persons 2-4 yrs)

 Period